Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Day 2 – Pakleni Islands

-Napoleon Fort for sunset | rent a car | rent a scooter | rent a quad
+Napoleon Fort for sunset | Hidden Gems Tour | rent an ATV | rent a scooter | rent an e-bike

 Drinks at Backlane